MadhumithaJR/pensieve/README.md

 # Pensieve
-A website displaying my collection of aesthetics and written works - POVs from certain characters in the Harry Potter series.
+A Pensieve, in the Harry Potter Universe, is a rare and powerful magical item used to store and review thoughts and memories.
+So here we have, my pensieve - a website displaying my collection of aesthetics and written works - POVs from certain characters in the Harry Potter series.

 # Technologies Used
   - HTML5